All Episodes

 He got out of there right as the program was beginning.

-He had Carly Fiorina standing next to him, and he uh he made an interesting point.
+He had Carly Fiorina standing next to him.

-He said, I'm not that that's what Obama does.
+He said, I'm not that.

-But but the president doesn't have the right to strong arm American corporations and tell them where they can and cannot operate.
+But the president doesn't have the right to strong arm American corporations and tell them where they can and cannot operate.

 That's what Trump wants to do.